Hedgehog Class Page - 2020- 2021

 We also give out 'dojo' points, which now link to house points.
 These are different points that are awarded for lots of different things that we value in school such as: being a good friend, exceptional manners, excellent effort and outstanding work.
 At the end of the week we have a class 'dojo' winner who receives a certificate.
 Each week our points are reset.
 If you want to find out more, please watch the video on the link attached. https://www.classdojo.com/en-GB/#LearnMore

-* PUNCTUALITY- Please remember that the children need to be at school for 8.40 am.
-We have a big class and we have lots of lunches that we need to order first thing.
-Please be reminded that if your child is not in school before 8.50 am they will be registered with a late mark.
+* PUNCTUALITY- Please remember that the children need to be at school for 8.40 am in your designated staggered slot time.
 In Year 2, we regularly stress how punctuality and organisation are very important life skills, so please help us enhance this learning by arriving in school on time every day.
 Thank you for your help with this:-)

 *JUMPERS - Last year we did have a lot of children losing different parts of their School Uniform, in particular jumpers.
 In Year 2 we always remind the children to collect their jumpers from the different parts of the school, in particular off the school field after lunch.
 In class, we have a jumper tub which they put their jumpers into to avoid the risk of the jumpers getting lost.
 At the end of the day, the children are given a 15 minute slot to collect all their belongings and are reminded of what they need to take home.
 As we are getting ready for Key Stage 2, we really stress to the children the importance of taking responsibility for their own property.
 This helps them to become independent.
 If your child comes home without a jumper it may very well be in our jumper tub!

 *SNACKS - Remember that you are allowed to bring in a healthy snack for break times.
 This could be a piece of fruit or vegetables.
 Please do not bring in nuts.